ndywicki/hal9000v2/README.md

 ### MQTT

-I've used the [Mosquitto](http://mosquitto.org/) broker deployed on the Rapsberry Pi 2
+I used the [Mosquitto](http://mosquitto.org/) broker deployed on the Rapsberry Pi 2

 ### Node-red

-I used Node-red to store all MQTT events in the MongoDB database both deployed on the Rapsberry Pi 2 Node-Red can be used to build domotic scenarios easily.
+Node-red is used to store all MQTT events in the MongoDB database both deployed on the Rapsberry Pi 2 Node-Red can be used to build domotic scenarios easily.

 ### Meteor